Animation

 Real-time vs. Pre-rendered

-In pre-rendered animations, all the frames in an animation are created ahead of time and then played back seperately.
+In pre-rendered animations, all the frames in an animation are created ahead of time and then played back later.
 In real-time animations, the frames are created as they are shown.

 Frames Per Second

 Generally, faster frame rates produce smoother motion.
 At rates below about 10 frames per second, we tend to perceive a series of frames as independent images.
-Above 10, we begin to perceive a series of frames as a single image in motion.
+Above 10, we begin to perceive a series of frames as a single, moving image.
 Hand-drawn animation is often shown at 12 or 24 frames per second.
 Films are traditionally shot at 24 frames per second.
 Modern video games usually target 30 or 60 frames per second.
 Frame rates higher than 60 frames per second don’t improve animation very much, but they are helpful in some cases like e-sports and virtual reality.
 Virtual reality is more demanding than flat animation partly because it is trying to create an illusion of presence, not just motion.
 Current VR systems run at 90+ frames per second.
-VR scenes must be rendered twice—once for each eye—and in realtime, so each frame must be rendered in about 5 milliseconds.
+VR scenes must be rendered twice—once for each eye—and in real time, so each frame must be rendered in about 5 milliseconds.

-Take a look at the metronomes below to get a feel for how framerate coresponds to smoothness.
-They are are animated at 5, 15, 30, and 60 frames per second.
+Take a look at the metronomes below to get a feel for how framerate corresponds to smoothness.
+They are animated at 5, 15, 30, and 60 frames per second.

 Real-time animation is computed at the same rate it is shown.
 In real-time rendering the render time and display time are linked.
 Something drawn four seconds after rendering begins is seen four seconds after the animation begins.
 Rendering a frame faster than needed is fine: the application can simply wait to display it.
-If rendering the frame takes too long, however, frames will be dropped.
-The frame rate will dip and animation will become choppy.
+If rendering the frame takes too long, however, frames will be dropped, the frame rate will dip, and the animation will become choppy.

-Pre-rendered animation is computed at a different rate—probably much slower, but maybe faster—than it is displayed.
+Pre-rendered animation is computed at a different rate—probably much slower, but in some cases faster—than it is displayed.
 The render time and display time are not linked.
 A frame seen four seconds into an animation may have been drawn several hours into the rendering job that created it.

 The Simple Approach